claymeng/hearTV-Android-Library/README.md

     public void onReceive(Context context, Intent intent) {
         String[] sources = mHearTVservice.getSourceList(false);
-        // Update the list of sources being displayed }
+        // Update the list of sources being displayed

+        boolean listWasReset = intent.getBooleanExtra(hearTVservice.HTVIntentExtraSourceListWasReset, true);
+        // Optionally, do something else specific to your app if the source list was reset.
+    }
 };
 ```